 - 1. Required: Galeano, Eduardo.
 Children of the Days.
-Bold Type Books., 2013. - 2.
-Required: Jackson, Shirley, The Lottery and Other Stories (the one story we will be using is online, so you needn't buy the book!
-"The Lottery"Links to an external site. - 3.
+Bold Type Books., 2015. - 2.
 Optional: For grammar and punctuation guidance, I suggest bookmarking the online grammar/punctuation and MLA citation source: Owl at Purdue writing site.
 You may also use a grammar handbook you purchased for another course.

-Special Help:

-I am committed to delivering educational guidance and mentoring for you via a method and in a style that works for you, so that you can best develop your writing, thinking, and reading skills.
+Special Help:I am committed to delivering educational guidance and mentoring for you via a method and in a style that works for you, so that you can best develop your writing, thinking, and reading skills.
 Please let me know if you need special instructions or assistance.